How much of your budget should you put toward landscaping for your commercial property?

 You might be surprised.

-Experts recommend spending between 25 and 35 percent of your budget on commercial landscaping.
-If this seems excessive, you haven’t thought it through.
+Experts recommend spending between 25 and 35 percent of your budget on a commercial landscaping project.
+If the landscaping cost seems excessive, you haven’t thought it through.
+Landscaping costs can differ greatly.

 This isn’t the place to skimp.
 The appearance of your land outside tells customers a lot about the quality of service and attention to detail inside.